shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 Environments are based on the tasks artists are performing and the software they’re using to do the task.
 Studio pipelines commonly have different workflows based on tasks.
 If in your studio, asset artists, like modelers and riggers working in Maya, are authorized to create their own tasks, but shot artists, like animators and lighters working in Houdini, are expected to work on tasks that production has created for them you could achieve this by editing a few settings in the configuration to make the **+New Task** button available for asset artists working in Maya, but not available for shot artists working in Houdini.
 This creates two specific environments based on the task the artist is performing and the software they are using to execute the task.

-The default configuration provides the `shot_step` and `asset_step` environments: the former represents pipeline steps on Shot entities; the latter pipeline steps on Asset entities.
+The Default Configuration provides the `shot_step` and `asset_step` environments: the former represents pipeline steps on Shot entities; the latter pipeline steps on Asset entities.
 To achieve the example above you would set the `allow_task_creation` to `true` for the asset_step environment for the Maya engine and false for the `shot_step` environment for the Houdini engine.

 ## Creating custom environments

-The default configuration comes with a few defined pipeline steps [listed](anchor link to environments) above, but you can always create more.
+The Default Configuration comes with a few defined pipeline steps [listed](anchor link to environments) above, but you can always create more.
 A studio might want different configuration settings for every stage in the pipeline–`asset_step_rig`, `asset_step_model`, `shot_step_anim`, `shot_step_light`, and so on.
 In that case, they'd need to add these pipeline steps.
 Hooks allow you to add pipeline steps that hook directly into the core Shotgun code.
 Taking over a core hook allows you to create a custom pipeline step that you can use to create the environment you need.

 [`pick_environment` core hook](https://github.com/shotgunsoftware/tk-core/blob/master/hooks/pick_environment.py) contains the logic that Toolkit uses to determine the environment.
 You can take over the hook to modify this logic.